akanainc/automation/com.akana.ps.automation/README.md

 not allow the exclusion of implied warranties, so the above exclusion may not apply to you.

 ## Installer Script
+The installer script is used manily to install the product.
+At the time of installation, the installer script can create (-c) containers by invoking the container script below.

 To run installer:

 * Download and copy the appropriate files to intended server (/opt/akana_sw/stage/install)